-With inclusive growth a central theme of Scottish Government strategy, the nation has the opportunity to develop a Scotland-oriented perspective on inclusive growth, drawing on the experience and energy of its existing business and civic coalitions.
+With inclusive growth a central theme of Scottish government strategy, the nation has the opportunity to develop a Scotland-oriented perspective on inclusive growth, drawing on the experience and energy of its existing business and civic coalitions.

 Ross will then moderate a panel debate and audience Q&A, allowing the opportunity to learn more about what inclusive growth means for business practice and to share ideas in open forum.
-Contributors will include a diverse group of economic commentators and city leaders.

 Don’t miss this event which is aimed at a wide audience drawn from all sectors.
 There will be ample opportunity for networking, including a wine reception.

 Any questions, please contact Network Lead Lesley Martin FRSA: lesleymartinconsulting.com / 07775 014276.

 To attend, please register your place here.